 $9M Wrongful Death from Exertional Heat Stroke

 The temperature was a stifling 103 degrees on the first day of Patriot High’s football practice, of which Cristian Navarro was a participant.
+It was undoubtedly a sweltering temperature for sports and ultimately led to the tragic wrongful death of Cristian Navarro.

 Practice consisted of conditioning drills like “suicides” and sprints in the hot weather.
 The field had no areas of shade and no sources of cold drinking water.

 Cristian’s coaches ordered him to finish the intense training session despite the punishing heat.
-They also failed to provide adequate hydration, claiming Covid-19 protocols prevented them from doing so, despite JUSD representatives confirming no such protocols existed.
+They also failed to provide adequate hydration, claiming COVID-19 protocols prevented them from doing so, despite JUSD representatives confirming no such protocols existed.

 At the training session’s conclusion, Cristian lay down and told coaches he was “tired.”
 Cristian required assistance to rise, as he could not stand on his own, and he could not answer questions about his age or name.